lamudi-gmbh/use-case-bundle/README.md

 Basic usage
 ===========

-Register your use case as a Symfony service:
+Register your Use Case as a Symfony service:

 ```
 # app/services.yml